rashidlaasri/LaravelInstaller/readme.md

 php artisan vendor:publish
 ```

-You will notice addtional files and folders appear in your project :
+You will notice additional files and folders appear in your project :

  - `config/installer.php` : In here you can set the requirements along with the folders permissions for your application to run, by default the array cotaines the default requirements for a basic Laravel app.
  - `public/installer/assets` : This folder contains a css folder and inside of it you will find a `main.css` file, this file is responsible for the styling of your installer, you can overide the default styling and add your own.